-Join Tim Grey for an in-depth discussion in this video Sharing photos, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Sharing photos, part of Learning Windows 8.

 Windows 8 includes some basic tools for managing your photos. …But perhaps more importantly, it provides you with ways to share those photos. …Let's go ahead and take a look at how we can share photos using the Photos …application in Windows 8.
 I'll start by clicking on the Photos …application tile in order to bring up the Photos application. …And then I will navigate to a particular photo that I would like to share. …I'll go to the Pictures library and take a look at some of my Croatia photos. …And let's assume that this is an image that I would like to share with others.…

 Once I've selected that photo, I can move over to the Charm bar and then choose the …Share option.
 I'll go ahead and click Share and you'll …see that I have a variety of options.
 In this case, I've selected just a single photo. …And the options available to me, which are based on which applications support …photo sharing, include SkyDrive, Mail, and MetroTwit, which is a Twitter …application designed for Windows 8.
 I'll go ahead and start off with email sharing. …

 - Changing your environment and customizing live tiles